 The Legend of Zelda has definitely earned the "legendary" moniker, at least when it comes to video games.
-Few pixilated adventures have woven an epic tale like the multi-game, multi-platform, multi-timeline series has.
+Few pixilated adventures have woven an epic tale like the multi-game, multi-platform, multi-timeline series has (if you're confused about the current Zelda timeline, so are a lot of people).
 The journey of Link through forests, temples, and time has taken gamers on quite a ride, and over the years the continuity has become incredibly complex.
 Nintendo even went as far as to publish an official continuity guide, which laid out Hyrule’s ridiculously layered alternate timelines, in an effort to assuage fan confusion.
 However, fans being what they are, this guideline only served to further intensify their speculation and theory-crafting.

 Majora’s Mask features the almost sci-fi story of a civilization facing destruction from a crashing moon.
 In trying to prevent this tragedy, the heroic Link encounters all manner of people, each of whom are dealing with the crisis in their own way.